 - Competitive analysis

 - SWOT analysis

 - Target market

 To create any business, including one in such a competitive field like a makeup brand, you'll have to do a lot of homework and research to figure out where you're most likely to be successful.
 Consulting with experts in the field is key.
 You need to set your line apart from everything that's already out there.
 A solid, workable business plan is the first step toward creating a successful business.

 If you need help starting a makeup line, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.